-Monitor their entities for conduct that may be in violation of the Bulletin.
+Monitor their entities for conduct that may be in violation of this bulletin.

-Communicate the terms of the policy and applicable procedures in the Bulletin to their entities on an annual basis through a dedicated in-person staff meeting.
+Communicate the terms of this policy and applicable procedures to their entities on an annual basis through a dedicated in-person staff meeting.

-Exercise due diligence by screening job candidates using the ClearCheck1 database and other relevant internal databases during recruitment processes.
+Exercise due diligence by screening job candidates using the ClearCheck database and other relevant internal databases during recruitment processes.